rhenter/django-models/README.rst

 - SoftDeleteSignalModel Models

   It is the SignalsModel with soft delete implemented.
-Allows nothing you delete to be really deleted from the system and easy to recover
+Ensures that nothing you delete is really deleted from the system and easy to recover

 How to install